VegiS/ngWeatherApp/README.md

 Signup for [docker cloud](https://cloud.docker.com/) and [github](https://github.com) and create a repo on each.

+[Link your Azure Subscription]((https://docs.docker.com/docker-cloud/infrastructure/link-azure/)) and [create a basic A0 instance](https://docs.docker.com/docker-cloud/getting-started/your_first_node/) to host your containers in Azure.

 Now push your code to github repo

 ```